wmerrell/Car-Creator/README.md

 This program has a lot of parameters.
 I have tried to make the default values be pretty good choices for most of them.
 I model in N-Scale so most choices are ones that produce cars that I like in N-Scale.
 I have also tested fairly thourghly in HO Scale.
 I print on a resin printer so size is limited.
 Z, S, O, and G Scales are supported, but many of the values have not been tested and may not even work.
 Feel free to make changes to support other scales that I have not gotten around to.
 If you do, please report back to me so that your better values can be incorporated into the main code.

+Trucks and couplers are not included in these designs.
+These all are intended to use regular comercial trucks and couplers such as Kadee or MicroTrains trucks and couplers.
+The standard mounting techniques should work as expected.

 ## Printing
 I have the best luck printing these on a resin printer directly on the build plate without any extra supports beyond the ones that are supplied if _Use Supports_ is turned on.
+I have tested these at 0.025 mm layer height.
 I have not tested them on a FDM printer.
 If you do, let me know how it turns out.

 ## Parameters
 The default values are ones that I think make a good looking car.
 You can choose what you like.
 Most are self explainitory.